CompressYourVideo - Free online video compressor

 Can I trim the video before compressing?

 Yes.
-The review screen has a trim tool — drag handles to set start and end.
-Trimming runs alongside compression so it doesn't add wall-clock time.
+The review screen has a trim tool, just drag the handles to set start and end.
+Trimming runs alongside compression so it doesn't add to wall-clock time.

 Can I batch-compress multiple files?

 Open multiple browser tabs.
-Each tab runs an independent compression on your CPU/GPU.
-We don't artificially gate concurrent jobs because each one runs on your own hardware.
+Each tab runs an independent compression on your own hardware.
+We don't gate concurrent jobs because each one costs us nothing.

 Didn't answer your question?